Do You Have What It Takes To Start A Business?

 How do you know if you have what it takes?
 How do you know if the time is right?

 Are you a dreamer wanting to start a business you are romantic about?
-Have you day dreamed about it?
+Have you daydreamed about it?
 Are you willing to make compromises when the business requires it?
-Are you willing to change to be competitive and stay in the positive?
+Are you willing to change to be competitive and stay "in the black" as they say?
 Will those sacrifices be worth owning a business?
-That's a very personal question and one that you should mull over before investing your time and money.
+That's a very personal question and one that you should carefully examine before investing your time and money.
 Business ownership isn't for everyone.
 Identifying a structure that capitalizes on your strengths and factors for your weaknesses will give you the clearest idea of what the road ahead will look like.